mantidproject/documents/Design/WorkspaceImageMethods.md

 Feedback
 --------
 M. Gigg:

-  - The methods should follow the standard camelCase naming style and be called `getImageY`, `setImageY` etc.
+1. The methods should follow the standard camelCase naming style and be called `getImageY`, `setImageY` etc.
-  - Would it not be better when using this that the integrated X range, currently given as `IndexStart` & `IndexEnd`, be given by the actual values rather than their indices?
+1. Would it not be better when using this that the integrated X range, currently given as `IndexStart` & `IndexEnd`, be given by the actual values rather than their indices?
 I would assume that most of the time a user of the method would have the real `X` values and not their indices.
-  - I can understand the methods for `Y` & `E` data but does having one for X make sense?
+1. I can understand the methods for `Y` & `E` data but does having one for X make sense?
 Surely all of the values would be the same so it seems a little bit wasteful?
-  - I am also not sure about the changes to plotting.
+1. I am also not sure about the changes to plotting.
 Could it not be confusing if someone asked for plot of the spectrum and then got a bin plot?
 They could be fooled into thinking their data is not what they thought?

+N. Draper:

+1. Done
+1.
+1. This was just completeness on this for the C data, but I agree it will probably not be used.
+1. This is an interesting point, that concenred me a bit as well, but a plot of a spectrum of one data point is not helpfull, and neither is a plot of a colour map with one x data point.
+I do agree is is worth logging a message at Notice level that it is plotting something different instead.
+The main reason I'm interested in this is to be able to plot something reasonble for image data when the user selects an colour map plot.